OFFTKP/felix86/README.md

 ## Features
 - Just-in-Time (JIT) recompiler
-- Uses the RISC-V Vector Extension for SSE instructions
+- Uses the RISC-V Vector Extension for SSE instructions up to SSE 4.2
-- Utilizes the B extension, if available, for bit manipulation instructions like `bsr`
+- Utilizes many standard extensions such as `B`, `Zicond`, `Zacas` and others
-- Supports a variety of optional extensions, such as XThead custom extensions
+- Supports a variety of custom extensions
 - Can use the host libraries in some cases for improved performance

 ## Compatibility
-felix86 is in the early stages of development.

 A compatibility list can be found here: https://felix86.com/compat

 ## Dependencies